ascopes/protobuf-maven-plugin/README.md

 Other language generation targets are also available.
-This plugin provides support for generating all the languages that protoc supports out of the box, including Kotlin, Python, Python typeshed stubs, Ruby, PHP, C#, C++, and Rust.
+This plugin provides support for generating all the languages that protoc supports out of the box, including Kotlin (JVM), Python, Python typeshed stubs, and Ruby.

 The following will generate Java classes and corresponding Kotlin wrappers: